-JIEI Juccinolity addNote() (page 87) Adds a note to the ticket being processed by the procedure. addNoteWithTime() (page 87) Adds a note and time to the ticket being processed by the procedure. assignCustomField() (page 88) Assigns a value to a custom field in a ticket. assignCustomObjectField() (page 88) Assigns a value to the custom field of a new ticket created using the createTicket() (page 89) command. assignObjectProperty() (page 88) Assigns a value to the property of a new ticket created using the createTicket() (page 89) command. assignTicketProperty() (page 88) Assigns a value to the property of the current ticket. cancelTicketCreation() (page 89) Cancels the creation of the ticket. comment() (page 89) Adds a one line comment to the procedure. createTicket() (page 89) Creates a new ticket in a specified service desk. deleteTicket() (page 89) Deletes the ticket being processed by the procedure. executeExternalScript() (page 89) Executes a script written in VB or C#. executeShellCommand() (page 91) Executes a shell command on the Kaseya Server. executeSqlNonQuery() (page 92) Executes an SQL non-query command on the Kaseya Server SQL Server database. executeSqlQuery() (page 92) Executes an SQL select query command on the Kaseya Server SQL Server database. executeSubProcedure() (page 89) Starts another procedure. exitProcedure() (page 91) Exits the current procedure. failCurrentTicketTransaction() (page 93) Changes made to a ticket are not saved to the database. getAgentInfo() (page 93) Returns a selected property value from the last audit of the agent machine associated with the ticket. getVariable() (page 93) Gets a entered value or a value from a file stored on the Kaseya Server. linkTickets() (page 93) Associate another ticket with the ticket being processed. pauseStageGoal() (page 93) Pause counting elapsed time against the stage goal. pauseTicketGoal() (page 93) Pause counting elapsed time against the ticket goal. reOpenTicket() (page 93) Reopens a closed ticket. resumeStageGoal() (page 94) Resume counting elapsed time against the stage goal. resumeTicketGoal() (page 94) Resume counting elapsed time against the ticket goal. scheduleProcedure() (page 94) Runs a selected agent procedure for a specified machine. sendEmail() (page 94) Sends an email to one or more recipients. sendMessage() (page 94) Sends a message to the inbox of a user.
+JIEI Statements addNote() (page 87) Adds a note to the ticket being processed by the procedure. addNoteWithTime() (page 87) Adds a note and time to the ticket being processed by the procedure. assignCustomField() (page 88) Assigns a value to a custom field in a ticket. assignCustomObjectField() (page 88) Assigns a value to the custom field of a new ticket created using the createTicket() (page 89) command. assignObjectProperty() (page 88) Assigns a value to the property of a new ticket created using the createTicket() (page 89) command. assignTicketProperty() (page 89) Assigns a value to the property of the current ticket. cancelTicketCreation() (page 89) Cancels the creation of the ticket. comment() (page 89) Adds a one line comment to the procedure. createTicket() (page 89) Creates a new ticket in a specified service desk. deleteTicket() (page 89) Deletes the ticket being processed by the procedure. executeExternalScript() (page 90) Executes a script written in VB or C#. executeShellCommand() (page 91) Executes a shell command on the Kaseya Server. executeSqlNonQuery() (page 92) Executes an SQL non-query command on the Kaseya Server SQL Server database. executeSqlQuery() (page 92) Executes an SQL select query command on the Kaseya Server SQL Server database. executeSubProcedure() (page 93) Starts another procedure. exitProcedure() (page 93) Exits the current procedure. failCurrentTicketTransaction() (page 93) Changes made to a ticket are not saved to the database. getAgentInfo() (page 93) Returns a selected property value from the last audit of the agent machine associated with the ticket. getVariable() (page 93) Gets a entered value or a value from a file stored on the Kaseya Server. linkTickets() (page 93) Associate another ticket with the ticket being processed. pauseStageGoal() (page 93) Pause counting elapsed time against the stage goal. pauseTicketGoal() (page 94) Pause counting elapsed time against the ticket goal. reOpenTicket() (page 94) Reopens a closed ticket. resumeStageGoal() (page 94) Resume counting elapsed time against the stage goal. resumeTicketGoal() (page 94) Resume counting elapsed time against the ticket goal. scheduleProcedure() (page 94) Runs a selected agent procedure for a specified machine. sendEmail() (page 94) Sends an email to one or more recipients. sendMessage() (page 94) Sends a message to the inbox of a user.

-sendMessageToPool() (page 94) Sends a message to the inbox of each user included in a pool. setEscalationTime() (page 95) Sets the time a ticket is escalated. setGoalTime() (page 95) Sets the time a ticket or stage goal is scheduled to be completed. setTicketGoalTime() (page 94) Set the due date for the entire ticket. writeProcedureLogEntry() (page 95) Writes an entry to System > Application Logging (http://help.kaseya.com/webhelp/EN/VSA/9000000/index.asp#4739.htm).
+sendMessageToPool() (page 95) Sends a message to the inbox of each user included in a pool. sendPost() (page 95) Sends a POST request to a specified URL. setEscalationTime() (page 95) Sets the time a ticket is escalated. setGoalTime() (page 95) Sets the time a ticket or stage goal is scheduled to be completed. setTicketGoalTime() (page 94) Set the due date for the entire ticket.